lnynhi02/web-scraping-etl-pipeline/README.md

 ## Achievements
 - Stored new jobs daily in the PostgreSQL database to keep an updated repository.
-- Clean the 'title' and 'salary' columns to enhance query performance and ensure accurate data retrieval.
+- Clean the 'job_name' and 'salary' columns to enhance query performance and ensure accurate data retrieval.
 - Create a 'due_date' column to facilitate easy tracking of job deadlines.
 - Utilize a stored procedure to update the 'deadline' column daily, for example, changing 'Còn 24 ngày để ứng tuyển' to 'Còn 23 ngày để ứng tuyển' the following day.